aws-ia/terraform-aws-eks-blueprints/examples/6-eks-fully-private-eks-cluster/README.md

 #### Step7: List all the pods running in `kube-system` namespace

     $ kubectl get pods -n kube-system

+### Setting up private only API endpoint and accessing the cluster

+- To set the API endpoint to private only, on the `main.tf` file under the SSP module:
+    - Set `eks_cluster_api_endpoint_public = false`
+    - Set `eks_cluster_api_endpoint_private = true`

+- To access the private cluster, you need to access it from a machine that can access the VPC and the private subnets.
+Few ways to do this are:
+    - Create a bastion host in the VPC and then access the cluster from the bastion host
+    - Create a cloud9 instance in the VPC and then access the cluster from the cloud9 instance These examples assume you do not have any other network infrastructure in place (e.g. direct connect(DX), VPN etc.).

+Learn more about private EKS clusters [here](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html)

 ## How to Destroy
 The following command destroys the resources created by `terraform apply`